Instructional Design with ChatGPT(-4o)

 > [!summary]+ Summary

-> This page explains a workshop designed to engage participants in planning for the application of genAI/ChatGPT to do instructional design tasks such as creating learning objectives, making course outlines, brainstorming learning activities, making assessment rubrics, and others.
-(See the bottom of this page for the results of this workshop.)
+> This page explains a workshop designed to engage participants in planning for the use of genAI/ChatGPT for instructional design tasks such as creating learning objectives, making course outlines, brainstorming learning activities, making assessment rubrics, and more.

 # Instructional Design with ChatGPT(-4o)